 Alpha Wave: The initial wave of gravel transport when packing a well with

-deviation over 55°.
+a deviation over 55°.

 Alternate Path Technology: A patented screen design that allows gravel-